LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 # HeraSDG-BigDataAnalyticsPipeline
-This repository contains my thesis project for the Master Degree in Computer Engineering.
+> This repository contains my thesis project for the Master Degree in Computer Engineering.
+> Here it is the documentation to reproduce the project.
+Have fun!

 - [HeraSDG-BigDataAnalyticsPipeline](#herasdg-bigdataanalyticspipeline)
     - [1.
 Setup the Kubernetes cluster](#1-setup-the-kubernetes-cluster)